 Overnight trains might sound dangerous, but they're typically just as safe as traveling in the day.

 If you're lucky, you'll be able to buy a ticket for a train with a sleeper carriage.
 You'll be able to sleep in a bed if that's the case, which makes for a more comfortable journey and a higher chance of you getting some sleep.
-With sleeper cars, I usually put my backpack at one end of my bed and sleep with my feet on it.
+With sleeper cars, put your backpack at one end of the bed and sleep with your feet on it.
 Remember, though, you'll be in a car with plenty of people, who are likely to wake up if anyone tries to do anything, so you don't need to worry much.

 05 of 05